Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 As noted above, the Coalition Government accepted the 2017 Senate Committee’s recommendation for a Productivity Commission inquiry into the simplification of the veterans’ compensation legislative framework.
 The matter was referred to the Productivity Commission on 27 March 2018, and the Commission provided its final report to government on 27 June 2019 (pp. iii, v).

 The interim report of that Royal Commission stated that ‘this timeline for finalisation of outstanding matters is unacceptable’ (p.
 192).
-The Commission heard evidence from DVA about the development of the ‘legislative reform roadmap’ in early 2022.
+The Royal Commission heard evidence from DVA about the development of the ‘legislative reform roadmap’ in early 2022.
 DVA provided a timeline which included a proposed commencement date for a new legislative framework of 1 July 2026 (p.
 193).
 As noted above, the Royal Commission recommended an earlier commencement date of 1 July 2024.

 Labor Government